 Maintaining a Safe, Secure Marketplace

-ICE ensures both the physical and digital security of its markets and data through leading-edge security technology and processes.
+ICE ensures both the physical and digital security of its markets, clearing houses, and data through industry-leading security technology and processes.
 ICE’s Information Security Department consists of diverse and skilled teams that work to protect confidential data from unauthorized access, misuse, disclosure, destruction, modification or disruption.

-ICE Operations maintains detailed incident-response plans to handle any incident with operational impact -- security or otherwise.
-It is ICE policy to notify customers if there is a security incident that could compromise customer data.
+ICE Operations maintains an Incident Management program to handle any incident with operational impact -- security or otherwise.
+It is ICE policy to notify customers of any confirmed material breaches of customer data.

 BUSINESS CONTINUITY PLANNING / DISASTER RECOVERY